How to spend 3 days exploring Sydney’s most iconic precincts

 Begin your journey of discovery in a revitalised harbourfront zone that’s steeped in history.
 Once home to a sprawling container terminal, Barangaroo is now a vibrant mini-city dotted with apartments, offices, luxury hotels, and some excellent dining and shopping options.

-Pick up breakfast at the newest outpost of Bourke Street Bakery, a Sydney institution known for its buttery croissants and superlative coffee.
+Pick up breakfast at Shortstop Coffee and Donuts, a Sydney doughnut favourite loved for its glazed treats and specialty coffee.
 Then stroll along the water’s edge to Barangaroo Reserve, a park landscaped with 75,000 native trees and shrubs.
-Here, you can join a Barangaroo Aboriginal Cultural Tour and learn about the harbour’s rich Aboriginal history.
+Here, you can join a Barangaroo Aboriginal Cultural Tour and learn about the harbour’s rich Aboriginal history, or go for a swim in the harbour pool, Marrinawi Cove.

-Don’t leave Barangaroo without exploring the laneways of its southern precinct, where you’ll find boutiques selling threads by local and international designers.
-There’s also a small-format outpost of the chic department store David Jones and an expansive Title bookstore.
+Don’t leave Barangaroo without exploring the southern laneways, where you’ll find boutiques selling threads by local and international designers and the expansive Title bookstore.

 Afternoon

 Once you’ve refuelled, stroll over to the Australian National Maritime Museum, which maintains a spectacular collection of historic vessels including a Cold War submarine.
-Or, for a different kind of aquatic adventure, visit Sea Life Sydney Aquarium and marvel at more than 700 different species, including an adorable dugong and the world’s largest variety of sharks and rays.
+Or, for a different kind of aquatic adventure, visit Sea Life Sydney Aquarium and marvel at more than 700 different species of sea creatures.

 Evening

 In recent years, the area adjacent to Darling Harbour, known as Darling Square, has emerged as one of Sydney’s liveliest after-dark destinations.
-Kick off your evening with a drink at Bucket Boys Bar, helmed by a posse of craft-beer specialists who also serve cocktails on tap and Aussie natural wines.
+Kick off your evening with a drink at Batch Brewing Company where you can explore its extensive beer range (plus some of the team’s favourites from other breweries).

 Darling Square - Little Hay Street